JellyB1/microsoft_accessibility_hackathon/README.md

 I am working on being able to call up the current line from the VS Code editor.

 This extension only supports .js files at this time.

+I would love any feedback or suggestions.
+These can be submitted to the [GitHub Repo Issues](https://github.com/JellyB1/microsoft_accessibility_hackathon/issues).

 ### 1.0.0